LevinHornischer/ReasonsMethod/README.md

 # ReasonsMethod

-The source code for the paper "Explaining Neural Networks with Reasons" by Levin Hornischer and Hannes Leitgeb.
+Here we will eventually make available the source code for the experiments reported in the paper "Explaining Neural Networks with Reasons" by Levin Hornischer and Hannes Leitgeb.